MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-push-notifications-setup.md

 > To generate this file, login to your Firebase account, navigate to the Firebase project for your application, and open Project settings.
 Then, visit the Service accounts tab and click "Generate a new private key."
 This will create and download a json file that you can save and then upload to your Push notification settings in Customer Insights - Journeys.
 >
 > Once you have the new file, navigate to the Push Notifications Settings area of Customer Insights - Journeys.
 Open the Push notification configuration that you generated the file above for.
 Here, you can change your FCM Authentication Mode from "Api Key" to "Service Account Json."
 Doing so will allow you to upload the json file you created above.
 Once saved, the authentication method will be updated and Push notifications will be continue sending successfully.

+There are two FCM Authentication Modes: Service Account Json and API key.

+- **Service Account Json**: Upload the Service Account Json file generated in the Firebase Project Settings.
+This is the preferred authentication method that will continue to be supported long-term.
+- **API key**: Enter the API key provided in your Firebase account.

 ---